Operating Cycle

 Example of Operating Cycle

-Let us try to understand the concept of operating cycle with the help of an example.
+Let us try to understand the concept of the operating cycle with the help of an example.

 Calculate the Operating Cycle of XYZ ltd. from the following data: